entrecode/ec.datamanager.js/readme.md

 * `id` ShortID of the connected Data Manager.
 * `url` The url of the connected Data Manager.
 * `clientID` ClientID which will be used to generate authLinks, or `null`/`undefined` if not set.
+* `errorHandler` The global errorHandler for all erorrs which can occur.

 ### Model object
 #### Connecting a Model